Effects of Pornography on Relationships

 Taking Action

-After an individual is motivated and ready to change, additional steps are needed in order to successfully quit the pornography habit.
+After an individual is motivated and ready to change, additional steps are needed to successfully quit a pornography habit.
 Because of the private nature of pornography, individuals often struggle with wanting to discuss their issues with others.
 However, without assistance from a qualified and skilled counselor or therapist for the individual and family, it can be nearly impossible to break free of this deeply rooted behavior (Landau, Garrett & Webb, 2008; Zitzman & Butler, 2005).
 A qualified and skilled counselor can be integral in helping individuals and families to overcome personal and relationship issues.
-Counselors may also suggest getting involved in a treatment program and/or establishing a 24-hour support and accountability system.
+Counselors may also suggest getting involved in a support group or treatment program and establishing a 24-hour support and accountability system.

-Additionally, creating a pornography free environment by discarding any pornographic materials as well as preventing any future access to these materials by using an Internet-filtering service or eliminating cell-phone Internet access may be helpful safeguards (Maltz & Maltz, 2006; Schneider, 2000b).
-It may also be helpful to place the computer in a commonly accessible area in the home as an additional precaution to reduce temptation to access pornographic materials.
+Additionally, helpful safeguards include creating a pornography-free environment by discarding any pornographic materials and preventing any future access to these materials by using an Internet-filtering service or eliminating cell phone Internet access (Maltz & Maltz, 2006; Stop Together, 2021).
+It may also be helpful to place the computer in a commonly accessible area in the home as an additional precaution to reduce the temptation to access pornographic materials.

 Lastly, creating an action plan for alternative positive activities may be helpful for the user to break old patterns of behavior and build feelings of self-worth and confidence.
-Some suggestions for users may include exercise, sports, starting a new hobby, cultivating friendships, or any other healthy activity that the user enjoys (Maltz & Maltz 2006; Schneider, 2000b).
-Through spending time on healthy behaviors, individuals often boost physical and emotional health and support the user in finding strength to create a porn-free lifestyle.
+Some suggestions for users may include exercise, sports, starting a new hobby, cultivating friendships, or any other healthy activity that the user enjoys (Maltz & Maltz, 2006; Stop Together, 2021).
+Through spending time on healthy behaviors, individuals often boost physical and emotional health, which can support them in finding strength to create a porn-free lifestyle.

 Partner Coping Techniques